ericjang/boxbot/README.md

 # BoxBot Simulator
 ==============

 BoxBot is a C++ framework for embodied robot simulation in 2D environments.
+This is currently a work in progress - not all the functionality is supported yet.

 <!-- TODO : handdrawn boxbot here -->